sudo-awk/CloudHacking/README.md

 ![image](https://github.com/user-attachments/assets/77b71732-f5f2-4ca3-9c34-063239e9ebd3)

-Since this is a newly launched ec2 instance, it doesnt have anything on it yet, just enough files for it to run publicly, we can also list the mounted drives first to check drive names
+Since this is a newly launched ec2 instance, it doesnt have anything on it yet, just enough files for it to run, we can also list the mounted drives first to check drive names

 ```
 lsblk